Germany cyber security and cyber crime statistics

 19. The fourth-largest GDPR fine to date was issued in Germany

-A big contributor to the above figure was the fact that Germany issued the fourth-largest GDPR fine to date.
+A big contributor to the above figure was the fact that Germany issued one of the largest GDPR fine to date.
 The Hamburg data protection supervisory authority fined global retailer H&M €32,258,708.
-DLA Piper reveals that the tenth largest fine was also issued in Germany.

-20. Germany has had the highest number of data breaches
+20. Germany experienced the highest number of data breach notifications

-Another area DLA Piper dove into was the number of personal data breaches each region experienced.
-It found that Germans have experienced the largest number of personal data breaches since the GDPR came into effect.
-With 106,731 breaches so far, it’s significantly ahead of the Netherlands (92,657) and well ahead of third place, the UK (40,026).
+Another area DLA Piper dove into was the number of personal data breach notifications issued in each country.
+It found that Germans experienced the largest number of personal data breach notifications since the GDPR came into effect.
+32,030 companies reported data breaches to consumers whose data was affected.

 GDPR Enforcement Tracker Germany